ahmdxrzky/binar-bie1/README.md

 ### Data Pipeline
 #### Tools
 Data Transformation in this project done with **Pentaho Data Integration** software.
 We can define all pipeline from extract data from data lake until load data to data marts in a single execution.
 First, we need to define connection with MongoDB and PostgreSQL.
-Then, we create step for each process.
+Then, we create step for each process in a [Pentaho transformation diagram](https://github.com/ahmdxrzky/binar-bie1/blob/main/bie1_project.ktr).
 Last, we schedule a job to run this transformation pipeline every certain time.
 We can use **Pentaho Server** if we want to run Pentaho job from the app UI or we can utilized common scheduler, such as cron or PM2.

 #### Diagram
 ![image](https://user-images.githubusercontent.com/99194827/232277932-0e84eab2-e904-45b5-a0bc-3186612f8bb5.png)